- Living in Europe for decades, Tina Turner has been setting up shop in Switzerland since the mid-2000s

 “Like any artist, the protection of my life’s work, my musical inheritance, is something personal,” Turner said of the deal.
 “I am confident that with BMG and Warner Music my work is in professional and reliable hands.”

-Almost 14 years ago, the Better Be Good to Me singer retired from the biz.
+Almost 15 years before her sad passing, the Better Be Good to Me singer retired from the biz.
 “I don’t sing.
 I don’t dance.
 I don’t dress up,” Turner told the New York Times.

-And while we’re sorry that the icon that brought us timeless hits like What’s Love Got to Do With It, We Don’t Need Another Hero, or the Goldeneye soundtrack won’t release any new tracks, we’re happy to see she’s living her best life in Switzerland.
+And while we’re sorry that the icon that brought us timeless hits like What’s Love Got to Do With It, We Don’t Need Another Hero, or the Goldeneye soundtrack is no longer with us, we’re happy knowing Tina Turner lived her best life in Switzerland and made the most out of her final years.

 More celebrity homes you might like